Versioning and Harmonization¶

 Variables are versioned and harmonized when different groups of respondents have received different survey instruments and the variables have not been integrated into the wave-specific raw datasets.
 Special samples or a specific filtering in the questionnaire can lead to certain groups of people receiving different questions that belong together in terms of content.
 Such different variables are harmonized in the long version of the variable.

-A more detailed explanation of the versioning and harmonization concept can be found in the chapter Working with harmonized Variables
+A more detailed explanation of the versioning and harmonization concept can be found in the section Working with harmonized Variables